tolumide-ng/ASCII-FACES-eMarket/README.md

 npm install
 ```

+3. Setup a `.env` file as illustrated in the `.env.sample` file, set `NODE_ENV='development'`

-3. Start the Project
+4. Start the backend on one terminal

 ```
-npm start
+npm run start
 ```

+5. Start the frontend on a second terminal
 ```
 npm run dev
 ```

 ## Acknowledgements